LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/welcome-message-with-quick-replies.md

 //Welcome message
-var messageTitle = "Hello Mr.Smith, how may we help you?\n" messageTitle.append("To know more about our terms and conditions visit:\n") messageTitle.append("https://www.mywebsite.com") // this ability is only avaliable on SDK 6.2.0 and Above
+var messageTitle = "Hello Mr.Smith, how may we help you?\n" messageTitle.append("To know more about our terms and conditions visit:\n") messageTitle.append("https://www.mywebsite.com") // this ability is only available on SDK 6.2.0 and Above

 let welcomeMessageParam = LPWelcomeMessage(message: messageTitle, frequency: .everyConversation)